City Of Brooks

 - Vehicle factor: Out of all the incidents that they surveyed it was apparent that motor collisions had at least one vehicle factor.
 In most cases, the commonly found vehicle defect was a brake defect that leads to collisions.

 - The point of collision impact: The most common point of impact in casualty collisions was in the front part of the vehicle.
 The central part of the vehicle impact point was the next in line.

 - Location of collisions: Rural areas had more collisions involving injuries and property damage.
 These collisions were fatal when compared to collisions in urban areas.

 - Surface road conditions: Road conditions such as slush, ice, or snow also were major causes of fatal.
 These also contributed to motor collisions that were not fatal in equal proportion.

 Traffic Safety Program by RCMP In Brooks

-RCMP in Brooks has actively involved themselves in implementing the traffic safety program on an ongoing basis.
-In the first quarter of 2017, the Municipal Enforcement gave out many traffic violations to Class 7 drivers.
-These drivers were driving distracted, with vehicle license plates that were beyond expiry date.
+RCMP in Brooks has actively involved itself in implementing the traffic safety program on an ongoing basis.
+In the first quarter of 2017, Municipal Enforcement gave out many traffic violations to Class 7 drivers.
+These drivers were driving distracted, with vehicle license plates that were beyond the expiry date.
 They also disobeyed traffic control signs such as traffic lights and stop signs.

 Motor Vehicle Collision & Injuries Statistics in Brooks